Prorickey/Prorickey/README.md

 # Hi there, I'm Trevor Bedson (Prorickey)! 👋

 Welcome to my GitHub profile!
-I'm a passionate developer and student with an interest in various aspects of software development, including web development, and open-source contributions.
+I'm a passionate developer and student with an interest in various aspects of software development, including web development and mobile app development.

 ## 🚀 About Me